jaypoulz/two-node-storage-demo/TEST_RESULTS.md

 Pod migration succeeds and storage remounts on surviving node during the test.

 **Post-Test Impact**:
-After running this test, same issue as Test 2 (Graceful Shutdown) - the storage pool on the destroyed node remains in an error state and prevents new PVC provisioning:
+This impact is **inconsistent** across test runs, same as Test 2 (Graceful Shutdown).
+Sometimes the storage pool recovers normally after node restart, other times it remains in an error state preventing new PVC provisioning.

+When the error occurs:

 ```
 $ kubectl-linstor storage-pool list